broadinstitute/temporal-rna-seq-deconvolution/README.md

 ```

 ## Tutorial
-For a full tutorial on the use of ternadecov please visit the (GP deconvolution tutorial)[https://github.com/broadinstitute/temporal-rna-seq-deconvolution/blob/main/notebooks/tutorials/tutorial-deconvolve-gp.ipynb].
+For a full tutorial on the use of ternadecov please visit the [GP deconvolution tutorial](https://github.com/broadinstitute/temporal-rna-seq-deconvolution/blob/main/notebooks/tutorials/tutorial-deconvolve-gp.ipynb).